SWE-UniStuttgart/Qlunc/readme.md

   <img src="https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Pictures_repo_/Qlunc_GralStructure.JPG" />
 </p>
 Currently, Qlunc's framework can calculate uncertainties coming from photonics, including photodetector and optical amplifier uncertainties, as well as optics module uncertainty including scanner pointing accuracy, probe volume assessment for both continuous wave and pulsed lidars, and optical circulator uncertainties.
 For each module the Guide to the Expression of Uncertainty in Measurement ([GUM](http://www.bipm.org/en/publications/guides/gum.html)) is applied to calculate uncertainty propagation along the modules, taking into account that the components are considered uncorrelated.
-Qlunc also offers the possibility of estimating the uncertainties of the line-of-sight wind velocity ( $V_{LOS}$ ) and the horizontal wind velocity ( $V_{h}$ ), and make a comparison between the developed analytical model and Montecarlo simulations.
+Qlunc also offers the possibility of estimating the uncertainties of the line-of-sight wind velocity ( $V_{LOS}$ ), the horizontal wind velocity ( $V_{h}$ ) and in the wind direction (&#934;), and make a comparison between the developed analytical model and Montecarlo simulations.
 The possibility to consider the correlations between lidar measurement angles and also between different devices is available.

 ### Creating a lidar device
 The user creates the different lidar components by instantiating python classes, including its functional parameters and defining the function that is used to obtain the specific component uncertainty.
 Then, each module (also python objects) is "filled" with the corresponding components and their uncertainties are computed following uncertainty propagation method according to the GUM model.
 Once each component is 'ensembled', building up the different modules, the lidar object is created and the modules included.
 As a result, the desired lidar digital twin is created.